osmandapp/web/main/docs/user/personal/osmand-cloud.md

 In this menu, you can select which data and folders will be sent to the cloud.

 1. *Settings* - This tab contains a list of information about all your personal settings, such as general, for specific profiles, quick actions, POIs, and avoid road.
-2. *My Places* - This tab contains a list of information about the data in the My Places menu, such as favorites, tracks, OSM note, markers, and others.
+2. *My Places* - This tab contains a list of information about the data in the [My Places menu](../personal/myplaces), such as favorites, tracks, OSM note, markers, and others.
-3. *Resources* - You can choose to back up resources such as favorites, routing, voice prompts, and others..
+3. *Resources* - You can choose to back up resources such as favorites, routing, voice prompts, and some others.

 :::note
 All of your maps are stored on the device that you downloaded them to.
 And the cloud only saves information about which maps you have and the date they were last modified.